 1. Elma School District

 Elma School District has developed a comprehensive PoG that reflects the district’s commitment to preparing students for success in life.
-The Elma Eagle Portrait was developed from a coalition of parents, community leaders, business owners, educators, and students, with the goal of helping prepare their students for life after graduation.
+Elma Eagle Portrait was developed from a coalition of parents, community leaders, business owners, educators, and students, with the goal of helping prepare their students for life after graduation.
 The Portrait of an Elma Eagle includes qualities such as critical thinking, communication, cultural awareness, and resilience, which are essential in today’s interconnected and changing world.

 2. Sumner-Bonney Lake School District